georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-metrics-median-absolute-deviation-aggregation.md

 }
 ```

+%  TESTRESPONSE[s/\.\.\./"took": $body.took,"timed_out": false,"_shards": $body._shards,"hits": $body.hits,/]

 ## Approximation [_approximation]

 The naive implementation of calculating median absolute deviation stores the entire sample in memory, so this aggregation instead calculates an approximation.
 It uses the [TDigest data structure](https://github.com/tdunning/t-digest) to approximate the sample median and the median of deviations from the sample median.
-For more about the approximation characteristics of TDigests, see [Percentiles are (usually) approximate](/reference/data-analysis/aggregations/search-aggregations-metrics-percentile-aggregation.md#search-aggregations-metrics-percentile-aggregation-approximation).
+For more about the approximation characteristics of TDigests, see [Percentiles are (usually) approximate](search-aggregations-metrics-percentile-aggregation.md#search-aggregations-metrics-percentile-aggregation-approximation).

 The tradeoff between resource usage and accuracy of a TDigest’s quantile approximation, and therefore the accuracy of this aggregation’s approximation of median absolute deviation, is controlled by the `compression` parameter.
 A higher `compression` setting provides a more accurate approximation at the cost of higher memory usage.
-For more about the characteristics of the TDigest `compression` parameter see [Compression](/reference/data-analysis/aggregations/search-aggregations-metrics-percentile-aggregation.md#search-aggregations-metrics-percentile-aggregation-compression).
+For more about the characteristics of the TDigest `compression` parameter see [Compression](search-aggregations-metrics-percentile-aggregation.md#search-aggregations-metrics-percentile-aggregation-compression).

 ```console
 GET reviews/_search